The 20 Best Richter Syndrome Doctors in Japan

 Nagoya, JP

-Hirokazu Komatsu practices in Nagoya, Japan.
+Hirokazu Komatsu practices practicing medicine in Nagoya, Japan.
 Komatsu is rated as an Experienced expert by MediFind in the treatment of Richter Syndrome.
-Their top areas of expertise are Multiple Myeloma, Adult T-Cell Leukemia, Plasmacytoma, Bone Marrow Transplant, and Colonoscopy.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Multiple Myeloma, Adult T-Cell Leukemia, Plasmacytoma, Bone Marrow Transplant, and Colonoscopy.

 Experienced in Richter Syndrome